temersonzetina/Pewlett-Hackard-Analysis/README.md

 ![retirees by dept](https://github.com/temersonzetina/Pewlett-Hackard-Analysis/blob/main/Data/retirees_by_department.png)

-2. **Are there enough qualified, retirement-ready employees in the departmentss to mentor the next gen of PH employees?**: Note the comparison between retiring employees by title and current employees by title below.
+2. **Are there enough qualified, retirement-ready employees in the departments to mentor the next gen of PH employees?**: Note the comparison between retiring employees by title and current employees by title below.

 ![mentor pivot](https://github.com/temersonzetina/Pewlett-Hackard-Analysis/blob/main/Data/retiree_count_by_title.png)
 ![current employees by title](https://github.com/temersonzetina/Pewlett-Hackard-Analysis/blob/main/Data/current_employees_by_title_FINAL.png)